ragdolldynamics/ragdoll-maya/docs/pages/documentation/marker.md

 The `Behaviour` is how Ragdoll should interpret the controls you assign.
 Did you mean for them remain animated, i.e. `Kinematic`?
 Or should they follow the control around, i.e. `Pose`?
 Or should they just fall with gravity, ignoring the original control altogether, i.e. `Initial State`?

-The `Behaviour` can be set either for a whole group of markers, or each marker individually.
+The `Behaviour` can be set either for a whole group of markers, or each Marker individually.

 | Type | Description
 |:-----|:-----------